 - Development of the Smart Facility Publishing Platform

-- Alpha and Beta pilot testing with a variety of cargo terminal operators
+- Alpha and Beta pilot testing with a variety of cargo terminal operators and airlines

 - Development of the Smart Facility Standards Manual